Fenerbahçe S.K. (football): Pre–1959 (league) championships dispute

-Fenerbahçe filed a lawsuit against Turkey (Turkish Football Federation) at the European Court of Human Rights in October 2023.
+Fenerbahçe, both as a listed company (Fenerbahçe Futbol A.Ş.) and as a sports club (Fenerbahçe S.K.), filed a lawsuit against Turkey (Turkish Football Federation) at the European Court of Human Rights in October 2023.
 As a result, the European Court of Human Rights initiated preliminary proceedings against Turkey (Turkish Football Federation) in March 2025.
-According to the initial assessment of a Turkish lawyer, Fenerbahçe's rights have been violated.
+According to the initial assessment of a Turkish lawyer, Fenerbahçe's rights have been violated (Right to property of championship titles and Right to a fair trial); furthermore, Fenerbahçe complained of unequal treatment compared with other clubs and is also demanding compensation.